-Her stage directing work has been seen at South Coast Repertory, The Wallis Annenberg Center, and Disney Hall with the LA Philharmonic.
-For Rogue Machine, where she was a founding member, she directed the west coast premiere of Joel Drake Johnson’s Four Places, which won the triple crown of the season: the Ovation, Los Angeles Drama Critics Circle Award and Backstage Garland Award for Best Production.
-Also for Rogue Machine, she staged the Los Angeles premiere of David Harrower’s Blackbird (Best of Year lists: LA Times, LA Weekly, Huffington Post, KCRW, and LA Times “Best Theatre of the Decade”).
+Robin’s stage work has been seen at South Coast Repertory, The Wallis Annenberg Center, and Disney Hall, with the LA Philharmonic, among others.
+As a founding member of Rogue Machine Theater, Robin directed the west coast premiere of Joel Drake Johnson’s Four Places, which won the Ovation, Los Angeles Drama Critics Circle, and Backstage Garland Awards for Best Production.
+Also for Rogue Machine, she staged the Los Angeles premiere of David Harrower’s Blackbird (LA Times, LA Weekly, Huffington Post, KCRW “Best of Year” lists, and LA Times “Best Theatre of the Decade”).

 Robin approaches classics as if they were new plays, looking for what will engage and activate modern audiences.
-She’s worked several times with the Antaeus Company, where she helmed the west coast premiere of Annie Baker’s adaptation of Uncle Vanya.
-Her production of Edward Albee’s A Delicate Balance for Odyssey Theatre Ensemble starred Susan Sullivan and David Selby as Agnes and Tobias, and won the Los Angeles Drama Critics Circle prize for Best Revival.
+She’s worked several times with the Antaeus Company, where she helmed the West Coast premiere of Annie Baker’s adaptation of Uncle Vanya.
+Her production of Edward Albee’s A Delicate Balance for Odyssey Theatre Ensemble starred Susan Sullivan and David Selby as Agnes and Tobias and won the Los Angeles Drama Critics Circle Prize for Best Revival.

 Robin was born and raised in Miami, Florida, and attended the New World School of the Arts.
 After a four-year stop in Dallas, TX, where she earned a BFA in Acting from SMU, she continued west to Los Angeles, where another degree followed: an MFA in Film Directing/Production from UCLA.
 While at UCLA, she won the Student Academy Award, the DGA Student Film Award, and the Princess Grace Award.